Mission

 Analysis and (re)integration and application of created knowledge

-We use interview guides and questionnaires for regular reflection and assessment of our process and progress, and findings are consistently discussed and incorporated back into the process.
+We used interview guides and questionnaires for regular reflection and assessment of our process and progress, and findings were consistently discussed and incorporated back into the process.
 On the final day of our second workshop, we invited external experts to share and discuss the lessons we gained through the process.
-We also share our findings at conferences when time and funding allow (e.g. the 2024 International Transdisciplinary Conference [ITD 24])
+We also share our findings at conferences when time and funding allow (e.g. the 2024 International Transdisciplinary Conference [ITD 24]).

-Through the coalescence of these phases, this project advances theoretical and practical knowledge to assist in the effectiveness of transformative change.
-The project offers both a pathway forward toward practical packaged solutions to the polycrisis, as well as a means to adapt and multiply this pathway in various contexts.
+Through the coalescence of these phases, this project has advanced theoretical and practical knowledge to assist in the effectiveness of transformative change.
+The project outcomes offer both a pathway forward toward practical solutions to the polycrisis, as well as a means to adapt and multiply this pathway in various contexts.